QFT on curved spacetimes: axiomatic framework and examples

 The Chevalley-Eilenberg complex and the Koszul-Tate complex fit together into one structure called the BV complex.
 To see how it arises in a natural way it is worth to look back at the example of the scalar fields, which we discussed at the beginning of this subsection.
 There, in order to characterize the space of on-shell functionals we needed to consider the space of multilocal vector fields on the configuration space.
 Now, to take the gauge symmetries into account, we need to extend the configuration space into a graded manifold $\overline{\E}$.
 The space of multivector fields on $\overline{\E}$ is given by

-In the language of graded geometry (as in the case of the scalar field) this space is just the ring of functions on the odd cotangent bundle of $\overline{\E}$.
+the algebra of functions on the odd cotangent bundle of $\overline{\E}$ , with the negative grading on the fiber.
+Here $\mathfrak{E}^*\doteq \Gamma(E^*\rightarrow M)$, $\mathfrak{g}^*\doteq\mathcal{C}^{\infty}(M,g^*)$ and $E^*$, $g^*$ are algebraic duals.
+The numbers in square brackets indicate grading.
 The geometric interpretation which we present here fits very well with the spirit of the functional approach.
 Constructing the underlying algebra of the BV complex we are working all the time with multilocal functionals but we have to pass from infinite dimensional manifolds to graded infinite dimensional manifolds.
-Clearly, both $\CE$ and $\KT$ with inverted grading\footnote{The grading assigned to the vector fields in the bicomplex $\BV$ is minus the grading of the $\KT$ complex.
-In the mathematical literature, the resulting structure is called a Beilinson-Drinfeld algebra \cite{BD}, rather than a BV algebra.} are subalgebras of $\BV$.
+Clearly, both $\CE$ and $\KT$ with inverted grading are subalgebras of $\BV$.
 We will now extend the differentials $\delta$ and $\gamma$ to the whole of $\BV$.

 As in the case of the scalar field, $\BV$ can be equipped with the graded Schouten bracket $\{.,.\}$.
 We can use this structure to extend the Koszul-Tate differential to the whole algebra $\BV$ by setting